phronmophobic/blog/markdown/what-is-a-user-interface.md

 > Except, that means you have to pass frame down through the entire function call tree which is arduous.
 Really arduous.
 There's something completely delicious and simple about the use of global dispatch and subscribe, even though it is clearly evil in some ways.

 It would be really straightforward for the re-frame library to solve this issue if the event model in the browser was pluggable, but since the event model is baked in, it adds a mountain of incidental complexity. <!-- Conversely, since the event model in `membrane` is pluggable, it would be an easy fix {{footnote}}You can already try membrane's experimental [re-frame integration](https://github.com/phronmophobic/membrane-re-frame-example).
-Multiple re-frame instances still doesn't qUIte work since in addition to parameterizing `dispatch` and `subscribe`, there's a few other places `re-frame` relies on global state.{{/footnote}} -->
+Multiple re-frame instances still doesn't quite work since in addition to parameterizing `dispatch` and `subscribe`, there's a few other places `re-frame` relies on global state.{{/footnote}} -->

 ### Graphics